Janice Raymond: Writings on transsexualism and transgender issues

 In 1979, Raymond published a book on transsexualism called The Transsexual Empire: The Making of the She-Male.
 Controversial even today, it looked at the role of transsexualism – particularly psychological and surgical approaches to it – in reinforcing traditional gender stereotypes, the ways in which the medical-psychiatric complex is medicalizing "gender identity" and the social and political context that has helped spawn transsexual treatment and surgery as normal and therapeutic medicine.

 Raymond maintains that transsexualism is based on the "patriarchal myths" of "male mothering," and "making of woman according to man's image."
-She claims this is done in order "to colonize feminist identification, culture, politics and sexuality," adding: "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves… Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive."
+She claims this is done in order "to colonize feminist identification, culture, politics and sexuality," adding: "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves ...
+Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive."
 In 2014, Raymond expressed regret for having made this comparison, stating that "rape was not a proper metaphor because it minimized the distinct meaning of rape."

-These views on transsexuality have been criticized by many in the LGBT and feminist communities as extremely transphobic and as constituting hate-speech against transsexual men and women.
+These views on transsexuality have been criticized by many in the LGBT and feminist communities as transphobic and as constituting hate-speech against transsexual men and women.

 In The Transsexual Empire, Raymond includes sections on Sandy Stone, a trans woman who had worked as a sound engineer for Olivia Records, and Christy Barsky, accusing both of creating divisiveness in women's spaces.
 These writings have been heavily criticized as personal attacks on these individuals.
 In response, Stone wrote her 1987 essay, "The Empire Strikes Back: A Posttranssexual Manifesto".

 In 2021, Raymond's Doublethink: A Feminist Challenge to Transgenderism was published.
 A positive review by Claire Heuchan was published in the gender critical publication Lesbian and Gay News.
 Heuchan wrote, "With a directness that is characteristic of her work, Raymond cuts through the culture of fear and intellectual dishonesty that defines many discussions around gender identity.

 Writings on prostitution and sex trafficking

-In 2000, Raymond co-published one of the first studies on trafficking in the United States entitled Sex Trafficking in the United States: Links Between International and Domestic Sex Industries.
+In 2000, Raymond co-published a study on sex trafficking in the United States entitled Sex Trafficking in the United States: Links Between International and Domestic Sex Industries.
 In 2002, she directed and co-authored a multi-country project in the Philippines, Indonesia, Thailand, Venezuela and the United States, entitled Women in the International Migration Process: Patterns, Profiles and Health Consequences of Sexual Exploitation.

 Among the many articles she has published, her work entitled "Ten Reasons for Not Legalizing Prostitution and a Legal Response to the Demand for Prostitution" has been translated into over 10 languages.
 This essay looks at the legislative models that have legalized or decriminalized the prostitution industry and the rationales supporting them, and argues that legitimating the sex trade has made its harm to women invisible.
 Raymond supports the alternative legal model of rejecting legalization and decriminalization of the sex industry, and penalizing buyers of sex while not arresting prostitutes.